|

 This stopper was an adaptation of the Gravitating closure.

-Gravitating stopper.
+composite rubber material.
 Also unlike the Gravitating it had an

 imbedded rubber ring in the lip of the bottle where the stopper